-If a beryllium reflector with thickness of a few centimetres is to be used then the radius of a plutonium core is reduced by approximately half of the thickness of the reflector.
+If a beryllium reflector with a thickness of a few centimeters is to be used then the radius of a plutonium core is reduced by approximately half of the thickness of the reflector.
 Because of the large difference in density between these materials, it is possible to achieve large savings in mass.
-However, at some point, when one increases the thickness of the reflector it begins to gather more mass than it saves; this point represents the point of smallest total mass for the system.
+However, at some point, when one increases the thickness of the reflector it begins to gather more mass than it saves; this point represents the point of the smallest total mass for the system.

 Minimum mass and minimum volume designs generally are similar to one another.
 Using a hollow core of fissile material would add only a little to the overall volume.

 Another way to minimize size is by means of a small explosion in the most efficient way possible.
 It is possible to do this by means of applying the same principles that one can use for a high-efficiency design, but simply by means of reducing the amount of fissile material to bring down the yield.
 The larger mass of the implosion system and the tamper and reflector in this case will lead to a larger overall mass and volume, although less fissile material is used.

 It is possible to compress 1 kg plutonium to produce a yield in the range of approximately 1 kiloton using a more complicated flying plate design for the implosion system.
 The use of this design determines the types of fissile material which is to be used.
 The high compression suggests accurate neutron initiation timing.
 It is possible to produce yields greater than 1 kiloton with this system as a result of fusion boosting.